wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 0. In the provider's console (EC2), verify

+   <a name="Cleanup"></a> 1 59 27

    ### Destroy to clean up

-0. Destroy instances so they don't rack up charges unproductively:
+0. <a target="_blank" href="https://www.youtube.com/watch?v=V4waklkBC38&t=1h55m48s">VIDEO</a>: Destroy instances (so they don't rack up charges unproductively):

    <tt><strong>terraform destroy
    </strong></tt>

    PROTIP: At time of this writing, Amazon charges for Windows instances by the hour while it charges for Linux by the minute, as other cloud providers do.

 0. Verify in the provider's console (aws.amazon.com)